cryptohackathon/MINI-FE/README.md

 [dlin]: http://crypto.stanford.edu/~dabo/papers/groupsigs.pdf
 ## Compatibility with Stanford's pbc library
 In achieving our new functionality and demo we also implement an abstraction of pairing-based cryptography (PBC).
-Our abstraction allows to construct PBC systems in a way that makes them compatible both with the CiFEr+amcl libraries and the Stanford [pbc] library.
+Our abstraction allows to construct PBC systems in a way that makes them compatible both with the CiFEr library and the Stanford [pbc] library.

 [pbc]: https://crypto.stanford.edu/pbc/

-In particular the programmer can implement PBC systems using the same set of APIS from the Stanford's pbc library and simply setting a flag the code can be linked either to the Stanford's pbc or to the CiFErr+amcl libraries.
-So all applications of Stanford's pbc become compatible with CiFEr+amcl as well.
+In particular the programmer can implement PBC systems using the same set of APIS from the Stanford's pbc library and simply setting a flag the code can be linked either to the Stanford's pbc or to the CiFEr library.
+So all applications of Stanford's pbc become compatible with CiFEr as well.

 # Installation
 ```bash